jonnyjackson26/bom-editions/README.md

 ## Technical details
 This project will use NextJS for good speed, SEO, and SSG.
+Uses @tanstack/react-virtual for fast loading of thousands of changes

 ### Data
  - I'm storing full JSON for each edition.
 (I realize I could store the baseline 1830 edition and then store diffs for each newer edition, but I don't think it's worth the work at this time.)